 Of course, this monumental building came with a purpose-built library, reading rooms and museum.
 Appropriate for the time, they were a welcome addition to the home of English freemasonry.

-While the Museum of Freemasonry has since expanded into the reading and smoking rooms, the main library has not changed much since those early days.
+While we have since expanded into the former reading and smoking rooms, the main Library has not changed much since those early days.
 Its crest-bearing steel railings with brass handrails on the balcony and crafted plaster ceiling insignia remain as fascinating today as ever.
 Some of the furniture did move about though.
 The large coffin-like display cases in particular.

 Beginning in January the Library was emptied of its furniture and famous books.
 The books were carefully removed from their cases and boxed up to be temporarily stored in the Museum’s South Gallery, which closed to the public for the duration.